SaltyLeo/telepot/README.md

 ## The original owner is no longer maintaining this library.

-This forks provides additional features that are missing in the last telepot update.
+This fork provides additional features that are missing in the last telepot update.

 - Bot API Methods: sendAnimation, sendDice
 - Content types: dice, poll